 If you want to eat in Nashville, and eat fresh, The Nashville Farmers’ Market is a must-see while visiting.
 You won’t get any more ‘fresh’ than these farm-direct products.
 Spend the morning tasting and talking with dairy farmers, cheese-makers, bakers and food artisans.
 Make sure to take some honey, jams and jellies home with you!

 [Hi friends!
-Click here to receive my FREE Recipe eBook with Creamy Spinach & Artichoke Dip with Garlic Cheese Toast, Sugar Cookie Blueberry Cobbler, Pecan Pumpkin Bread with Maple Glaze + more!]
+Click here to receive TWO FREE Recipe eBooks including: Creamy Spinach & Artichoke Dip with Garlic Cheese Toast, Sugar Cookie Blueberry Cobbler, Cheesy Pizza Dip, Caramelized Walnut Chicken Salad with Honey-Balsamic Vinaigrette + more!]

 8. Pinewood Social

 This place offers food & fun!
 Take a dip in the pool or go old-school bowling while tasting some of Pinewood Social’s delicious food and drinks!
 Start off with the Honey Sriracha Wings appetizer (served with a delicious dill yogurt for dipping), then feast on the rich Lobster Roll and finish your meal off with the melt-in-your-mouth Oatmeal Chocolate Chip Skillet Cookie.

 When you walk in the door of Proper Bagel, you’ll find that it’s not just any ordinary bagel joint.
 Large mounds of cream cheese in unique flavors fill up a deli case alongside fresh fish and salads, giving even the pickiest eater an endless list of options.
 Some of the most unique cream cheese flavors that you must try include (but aren’t limited to): Dill Pickle, Cookie Dough, Lavender Honey and Maple Bacon.

 10. Mas Tacos